nicholasgower/PlanetsLib/README.md

 #### Restricting and relaxing conditions

-Typically, when planet mods want to add a surface condition, what they are trying to do is restrict or relax the range of values for which that recipe or entity is allowed.
+Typically, when planet mods want to modify a surface condition, what they are trying to do is restrict or relax the range of values for which that recipe or entity is allowed.

 For example, Space Age recyclers have a maximum magnetic field of 99.
 If mod A wants to allow recyclers to be built up to 120, whilst mod B wants to allow them up to 150, compatibility issues can arise if mod A acts last and overrides mod B's change (which it ought to have been perfectly happy with).
 Instead mod A should modify existing surface conditions only if necessary.